civier/reduce_density/README.md

 # reduce_density
-Reduce the density of undirectional connectivity  matrices
+Reduce the density of undirected connectivity  matrices

 Usage: